SahatMahmud5042/AAE-2004-Group-07-Project/README.md

 ### Yajiao Liu
 This project has meant a lot to me because this could be considered the turning point from my introduction to programming to writing programs.
 In our group, I was mainly responsible for coding three tasks and gained much from them.
 It was the first time I realized the importance of rigorous thinking and adjusting logical thinking.
 For instance, in step 2 of task 1, I started to forget the limit on the number of flights to add.
 After solving this, I tried to use a while True loop but found that the path was not output.
 Finally, I selected a multi-conditional judgment using IF.
 Throughout the writing process, write down specific ideas, translate them into the programming language, solve one problem after another that is encountered, complete the task requirements, and then recheck the code， which makes me feel the charm of code.
 However, although my code can meet the basic needs of the task, its quality still needs to be improved.
 The issue of code quality improvement is also something I want to focus on in the future.
 In a word, I really enjoy the process of discussing and solving problems with my group members.
 Meanwhile, I am also grateful to this project for breaking my fear of programming and making me more confident to express my views to everyone.
 ### Miao Kaili
+  After five weeks of work, our team finally finished the project.
+In this process, I was mainly responsible for the research and report of Task 3.
+I think Task three is less complicated than task one and Task two.
+The task was for us to design a new type of aircraft that, given the conditions, would maximize the benefits of the airline.
+At the very beginning, my solution to this task was to design an equation with code, the dependent variable was the total cost, the independent variable was the passenger capacity of the aircraft, and then to find the minimum value of the cost.
+Then I started to write code based on this idea, but in the first run of the code, because my writing ability is not strong, the results always don't show up.
+Only with the help of other team members did we find the result.
+In this team project, I not only learned more professional academic knowledge, but also learned how to communicate and cooperate better with team members.
 ### Ziyang Liu
   The group project was successfully completed with the efforts of our team members.
 In working on this project, I was mainly responsible for the code research and reporting for Task 2.
 During the initial solution of Task 2, I was inspired by the principle of copying machine and wanted to make a defined line to scan from bottom to top for different positions of calculation.
 However, due to my limited ability to write code, I asked the rest of the group for help.
 The other members were quick to discuss this with me and put a lot of effort into solving the puzzle.
 However, the progress of the project was slowed down by the time spent on the code for Task 2.
 For the sake of the project and the rest of the group, I chose a less rigorous but achievable approach with the agreement of the other members.
 Although I did not perform as well as expected in this group task, I still acquired a lot of thinking and knowledge about writing code.
 At the same time, I felt the amazing efficiency and better solutions that come from working together with the group members, and I grew to enjoy the feeling of getting immediate feedback on the ideas I proposed.
 All in all, this AAE group project has benefited me a lot both in terms of professional knowledge and cooperative interaction.